prasanthkumarch26/prasanthkumarch26/README.md

 ### 👋 Hi, I'm Prasanth Kumar Chigilipalli

-I'm a B.Tech Electrical Engineering student based in India, with a deep passion for leveraging **Machine Learning to solve real time critical problems**.
+I'm a B.Tech Electrical Engineering student based in India, with a deep passion for leveraging **Machine Learning to solve real world critical problems**.

 ---